Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Introduction

-This article will focus specifically on the Garmin range
+This article will focus specifically on the COROS range

 The problem with max speeds, popular at all levels... most prone to errors